Divorce and Tax: What You Need to Know

 - Separate from their spouse

 Any of these changes can affect the overall tax situation of individuals which can result in overpayment or underpayment of taxes, so it’s important to let HMRC know about any change of circumstances as soon as possible.

 Do you need to obtain a financial settlement upon divorce?

-We offer a managed consent order service which means we will manage the process of obtaining you a consent order to secure your assets and finances for just £299.00 saving you thousands.
+We offer a choice of consent orders from just £399 including VAT saving you up to a thousand pounds, where we will manage the process of obtaining you a consent order to secure your assets and finances

 This involves having a solicitor complete all of the forms for you and filling them with the courts, so you don’t have to.